suhaanigurjar/Catalog-Hackathon/README.md

    cd path/to/your/directory

    # Run the Node.js script
+   # Mention the testcase you want to test i.e testcase.json or testcase2.json after "node main.js"
    node main.js testcase.json
-   #mention the testcase you want to test i.e testcase.json or testcase2.json

 4. **View Output**:
    After running the script, the output will be displayed in the terminal/command prompt.
 Ensure that the `testcase.json` and other necessary files are in the same directory as `main.js`.